 Guild members gain unprecedented insight into museum interpretation, particularly programming, and develop individualized skills, like public speaking, facilitation, and writing.
 They gain short- and long-term project management skills that are transferable to a variety of career goals.
 We’re looking for students with a wide range of skills, interests, and future plans; the Guild is not intended as a precursor to a career as a museum professional.
 (If you’re looking for that type of pre-professional experience, check out our summer internships and HAVC fellowships.)

 When does Guild meet?

-Applications are open until September 13, 2017.
+Applications will be considered on a rolling basis through September 13, 2019.
 Contact email@example.com with questions.